What is a Beehive?

 Where Do You Find Beehives?

 In nature, you will often find honey bees that have created a beehive in a hollow tree.
 What is a beehive in a hollow tree called?
-In Appalachia, we call it a “bee gum”.
+We call it a “bee gum”.

 But, bees don’t have to live in trees.
 They may move into an empty wood or plastic box.
 The inside of an unused gas grill can be home to a colony of honey bees.